-Locking or unlocking the habitation door with the key will only lock or unlock the habitation door, the cab doors must be locked or unlocked independently with either the key or key fob
+Locking or unlocking the habitation door with the key will only lock or unlock the habitation door, the cab doors must be unlocked independently with either they key or key fob.

 Entrance Step

 Your vehicle may be fitted with an electric entrance step that is designed to assist you when entering and exiting your Motorhome.